ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 `[ vagga 7 ]` how those who walked the path are.

-`[ vagga 8 ]` is a motivational speech to conquer oneself, even a tiny steps brings much benefit, at least gain some merit by bowing to those worthy to be bowed, this is not to be reckoned as such and such.
+`[ vagga 8 ]` is a motivational speech to conquer oneself, even a tiny step brings much benefit, at least gain some merit by bowing to those worthy to be bowed, this is not to be reckoned as such and such.

 `[ vagga 9 ]` is about knowing evil, avoid it as the plague.